Ficool

 The gentle breeze carried the sweet fragrance of blooming flowers across the Garden of Starhaven.
 Beneath the towering starwillow, children gathered in laughter, their voices ringing like tiny silver bells swaying with the wind.

-At the heart of their circle stood Prince Nexa Starfall, nineteen years of age, tall and noble in his black and white royal garments.
+At the heart of their circle stood Prince Nexa Starfall, nineteen years old, tall and noble in his black and white royal garments.
 His deep violet eyes glimmered softly as he listened to their chatter, his presence radiating a quiet comfort that words could never capture.

 The children adored him, not merely as their prince, but as a teller of tales, one who breathed life into the legends of Nebura's past.
 Twice each month he came to them, to play, to share stories, and to fill their young hearts with the beauty of olden days.
 Yet on this day, a different kind of curiosity sparked in their eyes.